JacobJEdwards/interview-web-app/README.md

 A simple web app created as a proof of concept for the Project Management System Internship Interview.

-Consists of an Express RESTful API written in TypeScript,
+Consists of an Express RESTful API written in TypeScript, and a Remix.run react client.

 TODO: Finish